sabnzbd/sabnzbd/README.txt

 - Fix problem that the Opera browser had with Config->Servers
 - Retry a few times when accessing a mounted drive to create the final destination folder
 - Minor fixes in Window Tray icon and OSX top menu
 - Add no_ipv6 special for systems that keep having issues with [::1]
 - Fix crash in QuickCheck when expected par2 file wasn't downloaded
 - API calls "addurl" and "addid" (newzbin) can now be used interchangeably
+- Fix endless par2-fetch loop after retrying failed job
+- Don't send "bad fetch" email when emailing is off
+- Add some support for nzbrus.com's non-VIP limiting
+- Fix signing of OSX DMG

 ## What's new in 0.7.0